openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 LLVM only has unit tests up to LLVM Intermediate Representation (IR) level, the LLVM Integrated Tester (_lit_).
 There is a LLVM execution test suite, but it tests applications running under an operating system.
 For bare metal applications, the GCC regression tests are used.
 Execution tests in turn require availability of implementation targets against which the code can be run.

-For the project, successful _lit_, LLVM test suite and GCC regression tests are necessary prior to code being committed.
+For the project, successful _lit_, LLVM test suite and GCC regression tests are necessary prior to code being merged.
 The tests must be extended where necessary to cover new features being added for CORE-V.

 Until CORE-V related contributions are accepted upstream, code will be developed in narrow mirrors of upstream repositories, featuring a single branch based on upstream top of tree.
 This will be used as the basis of the patches to be submitted for upstreaming.